Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution: Notation

 \paragraph{Impact of control actions} The stochastic processes that we described govern the evolution of the state $\bm{s}^{(1)}_t \in \mathcal{S}^{(1)}$ of the consumption of loads (flexibility services excluded) and of the power level of energy sources of DGs.
-The following transition laws now define the evolution of the components of the state of modulation instructions $\bm{s}^{(2)}_t \in \mathcal{S}^{(2)}$ by integrating the control actions of the DSO:
+We now define the evolution of the components of $\bm{s}^{(2)}_t \in \mathcal{S}^{(2)}$ by integrating the control actions of the DSO.
+Concerning the modulation instructions of the generators, we have:

+where $\max_{(p,\hat{q}_{g,t}) \in \mathcal{O}_g} p$ denotes the maximal active production level that generator $g$ can sustain with a reactive set-point of $\hat{q}_{g,t}$.
+It is used if needed to ensure that the instructed $(\overline{P}_{g,t+1},\hat{Q}_{g,t+1})$ point is a valid operating point, such a defined by equation~(\ref{eq:valid_pq}).
+As for the components dedicated to the flexible loads, their evolution is governed by:

 From vectors $\bm{s}^{(1)}_t$ and $\bm{s}^{(2)}_t$, we can determine the active and reactive power injections at nodes and thus obtain the value of the electrical quantities at nodes $n \in \mathcal{N}$ and links $(m,n) \in \mathcal{L}$ of the network: